cfeclipse/cfeclipse/cvs/trunk/src/version1/readme/readme_1.2.1.txt

 Here is a list of the changes in this release

-NEW FEATURES
+ENHANCEMENTS
-	* Added Insert Tag dialogs from the dictionary view (Issue 52)
+	* (Enh: 52) Added Insert Tag dialogs from the dictionary view
-	* Added Edit this Tag function in the editor
+	* (Enh: 52) Added Edit this Tag function in the editor

+FEATURES
+	* (Feat: 233) right click edit/open file works for cfinclude and cfmodule
+	* (Feat: 278) Comment/Uncoment with shortcut

-BUGS FIXED
+BUGS
-	*